utndatasystems/bdbd-2025-website/_pages/about.md

 Welcome to the first edition of the **Bavarian Database Day** to be held on October 30, 2025, in Nuremberg, Bavaria.

-The Bavarian Database Day (BDBD) is a yearly one-day workshop where participants from the research community and database industry from Bavaria come together to present their research, discuss future directions, and connect with each other.
+The Bavarian Database Day (BDBD) is a yearly one-day workshop where participants from the research community and database industry come together to present their research, discuss future directions, and connect with each other.